IngoSchelterUBT/BTevalSpec/readme.md

 for actual testing.
 The `-P` option leaves symbolic links as such.

-Here is an overview of the single test cases:

-[Todo]

 Confer the `readme.md` files in the single test directories for instructions.